-Technology has changed the way people research, shop for, and even buy services and products.
+Technology has changed how people research, shop for, and even buy products and services.
 As an example, eMarketer predicted D2C eCommerce growth of almost 25 percent in 2020.
-While responses to the coronavirus outbreak have prompted some of these changes in consumer behavior, most marketers believe that once people have grown accustomed to buying online, a lot of them won’t return to their old habits after the outbreak passes.
+While responses to the coronavirus have prompted some of these changes in consumer behavior, most marketers believe that once people have grown accustomed to buying online, a lot of them won’t return to their old habits after Covid ends.

 Find out how these changes have dramatically impacted the insurance industry and how any insurance carrier can digitally transform their own business to accelerate growth and retention.

-The key to executing the shift to DTC is ensuring no loss of ease, convenience, or stability for the consumer.
-Transitioning to direct-to-consumer selling can relocate some of the burden of administrative work onto the consumer, if done improperly.
-Selecting the right partner to make that transition with you, maintaining the level of customer satisfaction you have achieved through traditional sales channels, is crucial.
+The key to executing the shift to D2C is to ensure no loss of ease, convenience, or stability for the consumer.
+If done improperly, transitioning to direct-to-consumer selling can relocate some of the burden of administrative work onto the consumer.
+That’s why selecting the right partner to make that transition with you, thereby maintaining the level of customer satisfaction you have achieved through traditional sales channels, is crucial.
 A big element of this will be the right software, but beyond software, you’ll need a partner with proven expertise and deep industry knowledge.

-To see how the insurance industry has shifted towards DTC products, just look to the examples of auto and health insurance.
+To see how the insurance industry has shifted towards D2C products, just look at the auto and health insurance examples below.

-In the early part of this century, people still tended to think of their local agent as their insurance provider; however, today, they’re much more likely to think of the carrier as their source of insurance and service.
-Even people who purchase coverage from an agent tend to use the insurer’s website or 800 number as their source of policy and claims information.
+In the early part of this century, people still tended to think of their local agent as their insurance provider; but today, they’re much more likely to think of the carrier as their source of insurance and service.
+Even people who purchase coverage from an agent tend to use the insurer’s website or phone number as their source of policy and claims information.

 Even if local agents still handle a book of business, they’re probably relieved that their customers can visit the website or call Jake from State Farm for late-night claims or minor service issues.

-Perhaps prompted somewhat by requirements of The Affordable Care Act and the example set by car insurance, health insurers have started to trend in the same direction.
-This doesn’t just include Marketplace health plans, mostly offered in a DTC model, but also such additional benefits as dental plans and in particular, travel and life insurance.
+Perhaps somewhat prompted by the requirements of The Affordable Care Act and the example set by car insurance, health insurers have started to trend in the same direction.
+This doesn’t just include Marketplace health plans, mostly offered in a D2C model, but it also includes additional benefits like dental plans, and, in particular, travel and life insurance.

-Many customers like the ability to compare, quote, and even buy insurance at their own convenience and without having to set aside time to make an appointment and perhaps, experience what they consider an uncomfortable sales call.
+Many customers like the ability to compare, quote, and even buy insurance at their own convenience – without having to set aside time to make an appointment and perhaps experience an uncomfortable sales call.

-To understand how DTC insurance products help to offer today’s customers a satisfying experience, look at their changing behaviors.
-Consumers are connected to the internet, often using multiple devices through the course of the day.
-They take advantage of the democratization of knowledge and will research competitive offers online.
+To understand how D2C insurance products help to offer today’s customers a satisfying experience, look at their changing behaviors.
+Consumers are connected to the internet, often using multiple devices through the course of the day, so they take advantage of the democratization of knowledge and research competitive offers online.
 They’re also socially connected and interested in suggestions from their network on social media.

-DTC offerings meet consumers where they shop, removing barriers and increasing the chance that a customer will choose your product out of an understanding of its advantages.
+D2C offerings meet consumers where they shop, removing barriers and increasing the chance that a customer will choose your product by understanding its advantages.